 The dissertation topic and the committee are often selected before registering for any dissertation credits.
 However, sometimes candidates wish to take time to fine-tune a dissertation topic or select their dissertation committee.
-The Dissertation Prospectus Guidelines (Appendix L) will be used by your advisor to help you create a workable topic and title for your dissertation plans.
 During that time they may register for the first two dissertation credits.
 No further dissertation credits can be taken until the topic is approved.
-If more time is needed to develop a topic, and no more course credits are available, and candidates need to fulfill their continuous registration requirement for a semester then candidates must register for Educational Administration Program Continuation (EDAL650).
+If more time is needed to develop a topic, and no more course credits are available, and candidates need to fulfill their continuous registration requirement for a semester then candidates must register for Educational

+Leadership Program Continuation (EDAL650).
 Continuous registration requires a candidate to be registered at that least every third semester.

 Once the topic and committee are approved, the candidate should be able to register for the 2-credit course, LEAD/EDRM880 Dissertation Proposal Development.
 Appendix L contains a LEAD880 Self-Evaluation Form to assist in determining one's readiness for the course.
 Polishing the dissertation proposal and getting it approved may take another 2 dissertation credits (to a total of 6).
 No further dissertation credits will be allowed until the proposal is approved.
-If needed, at least every third semester, candidates must register for EDAL650 Educational Administration Program Continuation to fulfill continuous registration requirements.
+If needed, at least every third semester, candidates must register for EDAL650 Educational Leadership Program Continuation to fulfill continuous registration requirements.